 When receiving the capital contribution using land use rights, it is particular to verify the conditions for capital contribution using the land use rights.
 The use of land for production and business through capital contributions using land use rights must ensure the following principles:

-(ii) Cleared land, which may be used for appropriate production and business purposes, is exhausted in the area, except the projects in sectors or geographical areas where investment is encouraged;
+- Cleared land, which may be used for implementation of investment projects, is exhausted in the area, except the projects in sectors or geographical areas where investment is encouraged;

-The following conditions ensure a realization of the land contribution by the local parties to a JVC, which include the existence of a certificate of land use rights, dispute-free land, land use rights not subject to seizure for enforcement of a judgment, land use term not yet expired, the possibility of land using change so as to be suitable to the new purposes, and the permission by the authority of the local parties to do so.
+The following conditions ensure a realization of the land contribution by the local parties to a JVC, which include the existence of a LURC, dispute-free land, land use rights not subject to seizure for enforcement of a judgment, land use term not yet expired, the possibility of land using change so as to be suitable to the new purposes, and the permission by the authority of the local parties to do so.

 As a part of the capital contribution, the payment of the land rental or use fee is destined for the local parties’ responsibility, hence not falling within the responsibilities of the JVCs or foreign parties as well.